tkdaj/monorepo-template/README.md

-# A template for a monoreport with a component library/design system
+# A template for a monorepo with a component library/design system

 TODO: